myavuzokumus/myavuzokumus/README.md

 Think creatively and produce new ideas for the platform you worked on!

-* 🚀  I'm currently working on [FastInvoiceReader](http://github.com/OverBrave/FastInvoiceReader) & Solution Challenge Project
+* 🚀  I'm currently working on the Teknofest artificial intelligence competition in transportation.
 * 🧠  Also I'm learning:
   - AI & ML with <a href="https://www.modular.com/mojo" target="_blank" rel="noreferrer">MOJO 🔥</a>
   - Godot Engine in my free time to make games!